-The BTCOE has been involved in national trials through the American Brain Tumor Consortium (ABTC), a group of academic medical centers conducting research using the most innovative and predominantly experimental therapies.
+The BTCOE has been involved in national trials through the Adult Brain Tumor Consortium (ABTC), a group of academic medical centers conducting research using the most innovative and predominantly experimental therapies.
 In addition to ABTC and studies written and conducted at the WFBCCC, the BTCOE also participates in clinical trials sponsored by:

 - Children’s Oncology Group